 Alfred Enoch as Aeneas

-In Troy: Fall of a City, Aeneas will be played by Alfred Enoch.
+In Troy: Fall of a City, Aeneas is played by Alfred Enoch.
 Enoch is the son of the English actor William Russell and Balbina Gutierrez, who is a Brazilian of mixed race descent.

 Aeneas’s first appearance comes in episode two, when he leads the men of Dardania up from the south to help defend Troy against the invading Greeks.
 Dardania was indeed in the mountains just south of Troy, and Homer’s Iliad confirms that Aeneas led the Dardanians who came to help Priam in his war.

 In a wonderfully imaginative scene at the end of episode two, the goddess Hera, whose hatred of Troy has helped to cause the conflict, walks unseen through the charging Greeks, identifying and blessing the leading heroes.
 Mirroring her, Aphrodite moves amongst the charging Trojan forces, blessing its leaders, including Aeneas.
-Aphrodite does not indicate in this scene that Aeneas is her son, but I am confident that this will be revealed as the series progresses.
-Indeed, Homer does not indicate at what point in his life Aeneas found out that he had a goddess for a mother, so I am looking forward to this excellent series coming up with a plausible story for this.
+Aphrodite does not indicate in this scene that Aeneas is her son, and indeed this element of the story is never revealed, which is a shame.